alias: nt3 up

 How push works

 nt3 push reads your .nt3.yml to determine which files to upload.
-For each file pattern, it resolves the file path for the target language (replacing {lang} with the language code), reads the file content, and sends it to the Entri import API.
-By default, only the source language defined in .nt3.yml is pushed.
+It scans the filesystem for all files matching your configured patterns (replacing {lang} with actual language codes found on disk), reads each file, and sends it to the Entri import API.
+Any discovered non-source languages are automatically added as target languages to the project.
 The import merges incoming keys with the existing project:

 • New keys are created